y-sunflower/plotjs/docs/developers/how-it-works.md

 For lines, they are represented by `Line2D`.
 In the SVG, they look like `<g id="line2d_1">`, `<g id="line2d_2">`, etc. With this, we can easily detect that there are lines in the chart.

-But there's a major issue here: not all `PathCollection` elements are relevant — same for `Line2D`, and so on.
+But there's a major issue here: not all `PathCollection` elements are relevant, same for `Line2D`, and so on.

 By "relevant," I mean those we want to add interactivity to.
 For example, what elements here are considered to be a `Line2D`?